PCleverleyGeol/Ammonite-model/README.md

 Its accuracy varies depending on what you are pointing your Smartphone camera at.
 Using the Vision Detector App you don't have the option to apply a cutoff (e.g. 0.6) so it tends to detect everything.
 You can of course build your own Smartphone App that may give greter control on only showing detections above a cerain confidence.
+You can also simply apply it using Python to photographs.
 It is mainly a bit of fun for children and adults to start getting interested in the Geology and AI topic with possibilities for the visually impaired.
 It is not a scientific tool.